 The guidelines below are intended to help in accurate presentation of image data.
 Authors must also take care to avoid misrepresentation during data acquisition.
 Please list all image acquisition tools and image processing software packages used and document key image-gathering settings and processing manipulations in the Methods.

 - Images gathered at different times or from different locations should not be combined into a single image, unless it is stated that the resultant image is a product of time-averaged data or a time-lapse sequence.
 If juxtaposing images is essential, the borders should be clearly demarcated in the figure and described in the legend.

-- The use of touch-up tools, such as cloning and healing tools in Photoshop, or any feature that deliberately obscures manipulations, is to be avoided.
+- The use of touch-up tools, such as cloning and healing tools in Photoshop, or any feature that deliberately obscures manipulations, is unacceptable.

 - Processing (such as changing brightness and contrast) is appropriate only when it is applied equally across the entire image and is applied equally to controls.
 Contrast should not be adjusted so that data disappear.
 Excessive manipulations, such as processing to emphasize one region in the image at the expense of others (for example, through the use of a biased choice of threshold settings), is inappropriate, as is emphasizing experimental data relative to the control.

 - Quantitative comparisons between samples on different gels/blots are strongly discouraged; if this is unavoidable, the figure legend must state that the samples derive from the same experiment or parallel experiments and that gels/blots were processed in parallel.